 We help CEOs and the Csuite.
 A lot of times, our job is to nudge people to make decisions they know are right; it’s almost a form of corporate marriage counseling.
 Even companies get distracted with FOMO.
 Takes deliberate practice.
 We help companies and governments at every stage of their life cycle; we help them keep their founder’s mentality.
 Even the CIA or the NY jail system needs help from consultants.
 Lots of private equity work.
 Too often, we forget Drucker’s wise words “what do I have to do today to prepare for an uncertain tomorrow.”

 (Good) consultants think like executives.
 First and foremost, we are logical thinkers.
 We think about thinking.
 Read what they read, find relevant surveys.
 Read Peter Drucker.
-Understand management trends and the drivers of M&A. Listen to interviews with business titans.
+Understand management trends, digital marketing, and the drivers of M&A. Listen to interviews with business titans.
 Use Finviz to screen stocks.
 Think globally.
 Listen to relevant podcasts, interviews with Peter Thiel, TED talks or Stanford entrepreneur videos.
 Now a days, there are ivy-league level courses online for free.
 You can take accounting classes from Wharton; no degree, but you will learn a lot.
 Quora is a great tool if you want a safe place to find out about 1st-hand management experiences.
 It’s up to you to stay focused and know what the ONE thing you need to be successful.
 Don’t get FOMO.